SAP-samples/cloud-sf-extension-cap-sample/mission/scp-setup/README.md

 5. Now let us setup your BTP Subaccount, To learn more about global and subaccounts, refer to this [Account Model help page](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/8ed4a705efa0431b910056c0acdbf377.html)

-You find the list of the Services that will acctivated by the Booster.
-For this tutorial, the **Continuous Integration & Delivery** service is optional same for the **Launchpad** service, if you don't want to use this service, you can remove this service before running the booster.
+   You find the list of the Services that will be activated by the Booster.
+For this tutorial, there are also optional services like : **Continuous Integration & Delivery** service, if you don't want to use these services, you can remove this service before running the booster.
 The **Extension Center**, and **Extension Factory, serverless runtime** services are not needed for this tutorial - select the **Remove** icon to remove them.
 This means they will not be set up when the Booster is completed.
+We will need the **SAP Launchpad** service to run the sample HTML5 applications which use 'Managed Application Router', refer to [SAP Help - Developing HTML5 Applications in the Cloud Foundry Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/11d77aa154f64c2e83cc9652a78bb985.html), so do not remove the **SAP Launchpad Service**.

    ![Booster](./images/booster-05.png)